 Can you explain what the program printed out in octal, decimal, and hexadecimal?
-As seen, the maximum negative number minus one became the maximum positive number given 32 bits.
+As seen, the minimum negative number minus one became the maximum positive number given 32 bits.
 Why?

 Regarding arithmetics, all calculations happen in signed-2’s-complement in C/C++.
 No built-in feature has been included for other number systems such as signed-magnitude due to their inefficient representation of negative numbers and arithmetics, as we discussed in our lectures.